Behavior-driven development

+Behavior-driven development (BDD) involves naming software tests using domain language to describe the behavior of the code.

+BDD involves use of a domain-specific language (DSL) using natural-language constructs (e.g., English-like sentences) that can express the behavior and the expected outcomes.

-In software engineering, behavior-driven development (BDD) is an agile software development process that encourages collaboration among developers, quality assurance experts, and customer representatives in a software project.
+Proponents claim it encourages collaboration among developers, quality assurance experts, and customer representatives in a software project.
 It encourages teams to use conversation and concrete examples to formalize a shared understanding of how the application should behave.
+BDD is considered an effective practice especially when the problem space is complex.

-It emerged from test-driven development (TDD).
-Behavior-driven development combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.
+BDD is considered a refinement of test-driven development (TDD).
+BDD combines the techniques of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.

-Although BDD is principally an idea about how software development should be managed by both business interests and technical insight, the practice of BDD does assume the use of specialized software tools to support the development process.
-Although these tools are often developed specifically for use in BDD projects, they can be seen as specialized forms of the tooling that supports test-driven development.
-The tools serve to add automation to the ubiquitous language that is a central theme of BDD.
+At a high level, BDD is an idea about how software development should be managed by both business interests and technical insight.
+Its practice involves use of specialized tools.
+Some tools specifically for BDD can be used for TDD.
+The tools automate the ubiquitous language.

-BDD is largely facilitated through the use of a simple domain-specific language (DSL) using natural-language constructs (e.g., English-like sentences) that can express the behaviour and the expected outcomes.
-Test scripts have long been a popular application of DSLs with varying degrees of sophistication.
-BDD is considered an effective technical practice especially when the "problem space" of the business problem to solve is complex.

-History
+Overview

-Behavior-driven development, an extension of test-driven development, is a development process that makes use of a simple DSL.
-These DSLs convert structured natural language statements into executable tests.
-The result is a closer relationship to acceptance criteria for a given function and the tests used to validate that functionality.
-As such it is a natural extension of TDD testing in general.
+BDD is a process by which DSL structured natural-language statements are converted into executable tests.
+The result are tests that read like acceptance criteria for a given function.

+As such, BDD is an extension of TDD.